hzhou3/papers/README.md

 # Paper Summary
+## Spring 2020

-## Automatic Fabric Defect Detection with a Multi-Scale Convolutional Denoising Autoencoder Network Model
+### Automatic Fabric Defect Detection with a Multi-Scale Convolutional Denoising Autoencoder Network Model

 The paper presented an approach: This approach is used to reconstruct image patches with a convolutional denoising autoencoder network at multiple Gaussian pyramid levels.